froomerce/spree_froomerce_fconnect/README.md

 # Installation

 spree_froomerce_fconnect is distributed as a gem, which is how it should be used in your application.
-Follwoing steps are to be performed consecutively for this extension to work properly:
+Following steps are to be performed consecutively for this extension to work properly:

-* Add following line to the Gemfile: `gem "spree_froomerce_fconnect"` or
+* Add following line to the Gemfile: `gem 'spree_froomerce_fconnect'` or
-* To use the latest version add 'gem "spree_froomerce_fconnect', :git => 'git@github.com:froomerce/spree_froomerce_fconnect.git'`
+* To use the latest version add `gem 'spree_froomerce_fconnect', :git => 'git@github.com:froomerce/spree_froomerce_fconnect.git'` in your Gemfile.
-* Then run bundler to install the gem
+* Then run bundle to install the gem
 * Run `rails g spree_froomerce_fconnect:install` to add and run required migrations.

 And you are ready to go!